Academic Areas of Research

-There are currently fourteen Biomedical Engineering research laboratories at City College.
+There are currently twelve Biomedical Engineering research laboratories at City College divided into four primary research areas.
 These CCNY facilities are amplified by the extensive laboratories at our hospital partners where some of our students also do experimental research.

 The Vascular and Orthopedic Tissue Engineering Laboratory is focused on cellular and tissue responses to fluid mechanical forces and biochemical cues in the context of vascular disease and orthopedic tissue engineering.
 Their interdisciplinary work incorporates biology, materials science and engineering toward novel therapeutic strategies to improve the health of individuals suffering with sickle cell disease and diseases associated with cartilage and bone damage.
 Models recapitulating the environment within the body are analyzed in order to better understand the pathophysiology of such diseases and the appropriate strategies for treatment.
 Complementary animals models are used to bridge translation of such findings to human clinical practice.